In this article, a digital security expert gives advice to journalists on how to keep their information safe when reporting in authoritarian regimes.

 Regularly cleaning their email inbox is essential for journalists, as authorities cannot obtain information that no longer exists.
 Journalists should never use the “reply” feature, as response emails generally include the entire message history, and should agree beforehand with their sources and colleagues to only send new emails each time.
 Journalists should also be cautious about suspicious emails from unknown senders that could lead to remote installation of Pegasus-type malware and viruses on their devices.

-This article is based on a previously held training session for journalists and press freedom defenders organised by RSF.
+This article is based on a training session for journalists and press freedom defenders previously organised by RSF in March 2023.